-Signing up to COPE shows that your journal (or company) intends to follow the highest standards of publication ethics and that you will follow the Code of Conduct for Journal Editors.
-By joining COPE you will help support our work in promoting publication ethics and providing advice for editors and publishers.
+Signing up to COPE shows that your journal (or company) intends to follow the highest standards of publication ethics and to apply COPE principles of publication ethics outlined in the Core Practices.
+By joining COPE you will help support our work in promoting publication ethics, and providing advice for editors and publishers.

 Principles of Transparency and Best Practice in Scholarly Publishing